spcorcor18/LPO-8800/lectures/Lecture 10 - Covariance and correlation/README.md

 `scatter yvar xvar`

+Create a matrix of scatterplots:

+`graph matrix var1 var2 var3`

 Calculate the Pearson correlation coefficients for all combinations of variables listed in *varlist*.
 E.g. `corr yvar xvar` will provide the correlation coefficient between *yvar* and *xvar*.
 Uses listwise deletion for missing values:

 `correlate varlist`